“If it was any more coastal you’d be wet”

 The TJB Coastal 330 is a non-stop 330-mile (530 KMs) World Ultra-Cycling Association accredited endurance cycling race.
 Each rider carries a GPS tracker at all times.

 This route is designed for those who want a true coastal experience.
 You’ll be racing and climbing on a mix of small coastal lanes and well-paved roads that hug Donegal’s spectacular coastline.
 There will be limited opportunity for time trialling.

 The TJB Coastal 330 is also for those who have done the 200-mile distance and are interested in reaching further.
 It’s long enough to take you through the night and experience the beauty of a sunrise, but short enough to make sure you’re finished early the next day.

 - Solos and teams must race with a minimum of one suitable support vehicle with 2 crewmembers (both licenced drivers).

 - Bear in mind that non-riding racers can fulfil crew duties.

 - The TJB Coastal 330 is run on unmarked public roads with normal traffic flow and regulations.

 - Navigation skills are required.

-You will head into the West and towards the Donegal coast from the very first mile of this race.
+You will head towards the Donegal coast from the very first mile of this race.
 But we didn’t want to bypass the beauty of what lies between.
 Once you arrive at the outskirts of Letterkenny we take you off the beaten path, onto small bog roads and through scenery that will be teaming with colour and wildlife in May.
 You’ll travel by lakes and through forests before getting your first sight of the coast in Killybegs.

 Once through Killybegs you begin to hug the coastline even more.
 The road narrows and the nature of the terrain will begin to determine your speed.
 There are sharp ascents, descents, twists and turns with breath-taking views on the way to Kilcar, Carrick and Glencolmcille.